inconspicuous-creations/Inconspicuous.Framework/README.md

 * DI container with decorator support and MEF-style annotations that works on IOS.
 * View mediation and view models to separate view logic and business logic.
-* Flexible context system with support for multiple contexts in one scene or loading sub-contexts from external scenes.
+* Support for multiple contexts in one scene and/or loading sub-contexts from external scenes.
-* Rx-powered command system that allow type-safe dispatching and processing of asynchronous events and results.
+* Rx-powered command system that allow type-safe processing of asynchronous events and results.

 ### Architecture